-The City of Big Sandy did not experience any water shortages during 2019.
-The City continued its water conservation plan of asking all residents to follow the year-round watering schedule: if your physical street address ends in an odd number (1, 3, 5, etc.), water on Wednesday, Friday, and Sunday.
+The City of Big Sandy continued its water conservation plan of asking all residents to follow the year-round watering schedule: if your physical street address ends in an odd number (1, 3, 5, etc.), water on Wednesday, Friday, and Sunday.
 If your physical street address ends in an even number (2, 4, 6, etc.), water on Tuesday, Thursday and Saturday.

-The City of Big Sandy was not required to submit a water loss audit this year but is scheduled to submit their next water loss audit May 1, 2021 reporting for the 2020 calendar year.
-In the water loss audit submitted to the Texas Water Development Board for the time period of Jan-Dec 2015, our system lost an estimated 50,363,000 gallons of water.
+The City of Big Sandy submitted a water loss audit for the year 2021.
+In the water loss audit submitted to the Texas Water Development Board for the time period of Jan-Dec 2021, our system lost an estimated 29,134,920 gallons of water.